 There are over 300 licensed contractors in central Oregon.
 Maintaining a list of all of them is a bit cumbersome.
 However, I am familiar with quite a few and can provide you with some recommendations.
 I further recommend verifying the license & dispute status of any contractor you are considering hiring with the Oregon Construction Contractors Board prior to signing any professional services contract with them.

 I would like to design a house with ICF Construction and a standing seam metal roof or possibly a roof using Tesla's intriguing Solar Roof.
 I'd favor a south-facing orientation to maximize passive solar heating, but also incorporate active solar panels to help offset electricity costs.
 As far as style, I've had good experiences with Tuscan, Mission, Craftsman, and Pacific Northwest regional styles, but mountain, Asian, and desert modern styles are also well-suited to central Oregon.
 I have even seen examples of desert southwest architecture in the area, but I would think twice about designing my own house in that style.
 Flat roofs can be problematic with snow.
 And plaster exteriors tend to crack with central Oregon's wide daily temperature swings.
 That's not to say homes can't be designed and built in that style.
 You just have to take a little more care when doing so and expect a little more maintenance over time.
-I personally love that style, but probably wouldn't opt for it here much further south than Redmond.
+I personally adore that style, but probably wouldn't opt for it in this region much further south than Redmond.

 Nope.
 Not at all.
 Though I maintain my architectural license, I have indefinitely suspended my practice and am no longer accepting architectural clients.
 I am fully focused on real estate and use my architectural background to better service my real estate clients.
 What this means is, if we decide to work together, I will give you my architectural opinion when requested at no extra charge.
 That's really as far as I take it.
 I don't do design, nor do I prepare drawings.
 I allowed my CAD software licenses to expire a few years back, so I have no means of creating drawings even I wanted to.
 But I'm happy to offer my opinion and even give design suggestions to my clients who want them.

 Yes (and no).
 Oregon and New Jersey both mandate that only trained professionals can pump "Class 1 flammable liquids" into vehicles.
 Although, apparently in 2001, the Oregon law was amended to allow motorcyclists the option of fueling their own tanks.
-A 2015 law allowed certain (rural) gas stations to enact "sundown to sun-up" (6 p.m. and 6 a.m.) self-serve gas.
+A 2015 law allowed certain rural gas stations to enact "sundown to sun-up" (6 p.m. and 6 a.m.) self-serve gas.
 A new law (effective Jan.
 1, 2018) pertains to counties with 40,000 residents or less and allows gas stations to be self-service around the clock.

 This is also true.
 There are four states without a sales tax: Oregon, Delaware, Montana, and New Hampshire.
-A fifth, Alaska, has no state-level sales tax but does allow municipalities to impose a retail-level tax.
+A fifth, Alaska, has no state-level sales tax, but does allow municipalities to impose a retail-level tax.
 It should be noted that while there isn't a state-wide sales tax in Oregon, there are a few taxes on specific sales – for example gasoline and marijuana.

 All of them are perfectly wonderful!
 However, if pressed, I'll mostly likely pick Brasada Ranch.
 I love a nice panoramic view of the Cascades and, in my opinion, the view from Brasada is one the best around.
 I also like sparsely populated Juniper trees with their twisted trunks and bluish berries.
 Brasada has those as well.
 And I appreciate the western farmhouse-style architectural theme that is fostered at Brasada.
 My next two favorites are Eagle Crest and Pronghorn for similar reasons.
 But that reflects my own personal preferences.
 Yours may well differ.
 For example, you might prefer taller, more densely spaced pine trees and would therefore want to look at Sunriver, Caldera Springs, or Black Butte Ranch.
 Or you might want to be close in Bend.
 In that case I might recommend Tetherow.
 The trick is to find (or discover) what you love most about central Oregon and then look for a home in an area that reflects those characteristics.
 And if I'm honest, my own personal favorite development in all of central Oregon isn't exactly a resort at all.
 It's Ranch At The Canyons.